-The walkshed mapping also indicates areas that have greater connectivity through paved trails.
+The walkshed mapping also indicates areas that have greater connectivity through paved and unpaved trails.
 Trails serve as links to parks and other destinations and provide for better walking environments.
 The area of the central city contains more trails that link people to outdoor recreation opportunities.
 However, the trail mapping also reveals the gaps and disconnected segments of existing trails.
 Connecting those segments will provide benefits for active transportation opportunities and overall community access and health.
 Trail connections that link longer segments and/or connect to destinations should have higher implementation priority.

-As can be seen on Map 11 on page 61, although there is extensive coverage of trails within Santa Fe, there are also neighborhoods that are underserved and connections that still need to be completed.
+As can be seen on Map 14 on page 71, although there is extensive coverage of trails within Santa Fe, there are also neighborhoods that are underserved and connections that still need to be completed.
 The primary gap is between the neighborhoods of southwest Santa Fe (between Jaguar and Airport Roads) and the trail system to the east.
 There is a large gap in trail coverage crossing Cerrillos Road to the south, which has been identified in previous plans.
 There is also a need to connect existing trails to the MRC to the north, which is another connection that has been identified in several other plans.
-In addition, improved trail connections to Santa Fe Community College, and north into Tesuque would also be beneficial.
+This connection is currently underway in planning stages.
+In addition, improved trail connections to Santa Fe Community College, and north into Tesuque would also be beneficial